-As a interdisciplinary artistic project in the field of multilingual poetry, ‘Unbound’ is seeking to collaborate with artists, performers, writers, poets and researchers across the world interested in the questions of multilingual expression and language creativity in a variety of settings and contexts.
+As a interdisciplinary artistic project in the field of multilingual poetry, ‘Unbound’ is seeking to collaborate with artists, musicians, performers, writers, poets and researchers interested in questions of multilingual expression and language creativity in a variety of settings and contexts and across different media.

 Language Acts and Worldmaking is a flagship project funded by the AHRC Open World Research Initiative, which aims to regenerate and transform modern language learning by foregrounding language’s power to shape how we live and make our worlds.
 “Unbound” is part of the 2018 and 2019 Small Grants programme.